Rhaycheal/Machine-Learning-Projects/README.md

 # This repository contains projects ranging from
-- Model development
+- Model development using R
-- Classification models
+- Classification models (SVM, Logistics regression, K-Nearest Neigbour and Naive Bayes)
 - Reports on Machine Learning models used